Implementing Clone

 Naturally, such an implementation will require both K: Clone and V: Clone.
 However, to write a sensible clone implementation for the tree, we have to consider what the implementations of K::clone and V::clone actually do.

-Generally speaking, Verus imposes no constraints on the implementations of the Clone, so it is not necessarily true that a clone() call will return a value that is spec-equal to its inputs.
+Generally speaking, Verus imposes no constraints on the implementations of Clone, so it is not necessarily true that a clone() call will return a value that is spec-equal to its input.

-With this in mind, we’re going to prove the following signature for TreeMap<K, V>::clone:
+With this in mind, to simplify this example, we’re going to prove the following signature for TreeMap<K, V>::clone:

 impl<K: Copy + TotalOrdered, V: Clone> Clone for TreeMap<K, V> {